Child Disability Payment decision making guide

 • who the representative is 12 in advance of the hearing, but they are not required to do so

 If there is a change, a party can decide to be represented by a different person at the hearing.
-This is even if they have shared the details of another representative with the First-tier Tribunal (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 9).
+This is even if they have shared the details of another representative with the First-tier Tribunal (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 9(4)).

 A party who is an individual can also bring a person along to the hearing to act as a supporter1.
 The supporter can be a different person to the representative.
-The supporter can be anyone the individual chooses, for example a friend, a family member or a work colleague (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 10).
+The supporter can be anyone the individual chooses, for example a friend, a family member or a work colleague (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 10).

 Sign up to our newsletter